edofrederix/briscola/doc/chapters/4_finiteVolume.md

 enforced at the domain boundary.
 The main advantage of the ghost-cell method is that the same discretization can be used throughout the entire mesh, including for boundary-adjacent cells.
 As Briscola uses a compact discretization stencil, a single layer of ghost-cells is required.
-However, for higher order discretizations with larger stencils, the number of ghost-cell layers could simply be increased, although this is not yet implemented.
+However, for higher-order discretizations with larger stencils, the number of ghost-cell layers could simply be increased, although this is not yet implemented.
 The following boundary condition types are available in Briscola: